Overtourism: Aruba

 In Aruba, the chemical oxybenzone in sunscreen is harming coral reefs and marine life.
 In 2019 a proposed law called "Choose Zero" was introduced, which includes a ban on importing, selling, or distributing single-use plastic products and products containing oxybenzone.

 Austria

 Hallstatt in 2020 had 780 citizens and more than 10,000 visitors a day, primarily arriving via tour bus, stopping briefly for photographs, and moving on quickly.
 Citizens complained about tourists entering homes and private gardens to take photos, or applauding funerals at the churchyard.
 In 2020, the town implemented a system to limit entry of buses.

 Bhutan

-Bhutan instituted a US$200 to US$250 charge per day for tourists because of overtourism concerns.
+In 2018, Bhutan instituted a US$200 to US$250 charge per day for tourists because of overtourism concerns.

 Canada

+Banff National Park located in Alberta known for Lake Louise and Moraine Lake.
+In 2024, 4 million tourists came to Banff annually with July being recorded as one of the busiest months with 694,127 independent visitors coming in and more to come.
+However the national park suffered from overcrowding.
+In the past visitors would be able to drive to Moraine Lake but that is no longer the case anymore since the national park has issues with congestion and pollution from vehicles, Tourists visiting Moraine Lake would be required to book a shuttle if they want to get there.
+Municipalities and tourism organizations tried to promote visiting in the winter, since summer already known to be a congested season for Banff, by promoting winter tourism and adding winter events with, it can help relieve some overcrowding of tourism during the summer season as well as reducing the issue of seasonality where Banff would see a booming revenue during summer but a slowdown during winter.
+Residents of Banff are affect from overtourism from car pollution, noise, crowdings.
+Wildlife are affected by overtourism as tourists might scare animals that could result in an attack if they get too close, getting caught in traffic, etc. Since many visitors to Banff come through vehicles contributing greenhouse gases, it makes Banff vulnerable to wildfires who might not be able to survive a wildfire from the extreme heat and thick smoke along with their habitat that can damage their respiratory function that can lead to higher chance of death but also changing migration routes.

 The province of Prince Edward Island is visited by millions of tourists every summer, putting strains on the local infrastructure and housing supply.
 Local advocacy groups have called on the Provincial Government to put a cap on the volume of tourists to prevent overtourism.